Kitematic user guide

 Adding Environment variables

-Many images use environment variables to let you customise them.
+Many images use environment variables to let you customize them.
 The “General” “Settings” tab allows you to add and modify the environment variables used to start a container.

 The list of environment variables will show any that have been set on the image